0xmozak/mozak-vm/README.md

 ## Quickstart in GitHub codespaces

 You can [open this repository in GitHub Codespaces](https://codespaces.new/0xmozak/mozak-vm?quickstart=1) and start developing straight away in your browser.
 All build requirements will be taken care of.
-(You can also find use the '<> Code' button on the top right of the main page of the repository on GitHub.
+(You can also use the '<> Code' button on the top right of the main page of the repository on GitHub.
 See the [Codespaces documentation](https://github.com/features/codespaces) for background information.)

 ## Local Build requirements